-As parents, we want the best for our children, especially when it comes to their health.
-One aspect of health that sometimes gets overlooked is dental care, particularly in infants.
-Baby bottle tooth decay, also known as early childhood caries, is a prevalent yet preventable condition that can affect your little one’s dental health.
+As parents, we want the best for our children, especially their health.
+Dental care, particularly in infants, is one aspect of health that sometimes gets overlooked.
+Baby bottle tooth decay, also known as early childhood caries, is a prevalent yet preventable condition affecting your little one’s dental health.
 Understanding what causes it and how to prevent it is crucial for ensuring your child’s bright and healthy smile.

 What is Baby Bottle Tooth Decay?